By Young Americans Insurance Editorial Team

 Telematics and Usage-Based Insurance

 Some drivers use telematics or usage-based insurance to try to reduce premiums.
 The NAIC explains that usage-based insurance, also called telematics, can track driving behavior through a device, vehicle system, or smartphone.
-Data may include miles driven, time of day, rapid acceleration, hard braking, hard cornering, and other driving behaviors.
+Data may include miles driven, time of day, where the vehicle is driven, rapid acceleration, hard braking, hard cornering, and other driving behaviors.
 [5]

 Ask what data is collected, whether your rate can increase as well as decrease, how long monitoring lasts, who can access the data, and whether the discount continues at renewal.